Reece James injury: Chelsea youngster did not suffer broken ankle playing for England | Goal.com

 The right-back was named Wigan's Player of the Year and was also selected in the EFL Team of the Year.

-England endured a miserable 2019 Toulon Tournament, finishing bottom of Group A after three straight losses to Japan, Portugal and Chile.
+England endured a miserable 2019 Toulon Tournament, finishing bottom of Group A after three straight losses.

+They opened their campaign with a 2-1 defeat to group winners Japan, before falling 3-2 to Portugal and then 2-1 to Chile on Friday.

+It has been a disappointing event for England after they had won the previous two editions of Toulon in 2017 and 2018.